 It is important here to distinguish between access to many resources and the skill of resourcefulness.
-Clearly, having access to resources is an advantage over not having access, but that is not something we can always control.
-Suffice it to say, pupils at Blundell's have more access to resources than most children of their age.
+Clearly, having access to resources is an advantage over those who don't, but that is not something we can always control.
+Suffice it to say, pupils at Blundell's have more access to resources than most children of their age around the world.